 We encourage trainees to consider defining "professional attire" for themselves.
 Your attention to your own appearance will convey a strong message to your client about the interest that you are able and willing to pay to their concerns.
-Research has shown clients perceive therapists as more credible and more positive therapy outcomes result when a professional image is conveyed to the client.
+Research has shown clients perceive therapists as more credible, and more positive therapy outcomes result, when a professional image is conveyed to the client.
 The question you are encouraged to ask yourself is what you wish to communicate to your client(s), based on your apparel.
-Obviously, attire is subject to clients' and your own interpretation, but our training staff wants to be as clear as possible.
+Obviously, attire is subject to clients' and your own interpretations, but our training staff wants to be as clear as possible.
 We want all trainees to send congruent messages that the work we do with clients is serious, important, and non-sexual.

 The issue is not so much about the specifics but rather, about the overall level of professionalism and intentionality.
-However, some minimum criteria include not being too casual (e.g.-, shorts, worn out jeans, T-shirts, tennis shoes, etc.) or too provocative (e.g.-, cropped shirts, showing too much skin).
-If you are uncertain about how appropriate an outfit you are wearing is, please consult with the Training Director or your primary supervisor.
-If staff members express concern about your attire, the Training Director or your primary supervisor will discuss these concerns with you.
+However, some minimum criteria include not being too casual (e.g., shorts, worn out jeans) or too provocative (e.g., cropped shirts, skintight clothing).
+If you are uncertain about how appropriate an outfit you are wearing is, please consult with the Training Director or one of your delegated supervisors.
+If staff members express concern about your attire, the Training Director or one of your delegated supervisors will discuss these concerns with you.
 It also is important to note that you are in a final period of transition from student to professional.
 What was acceptable at one point in your professional journey may not be acceptable in this work environment.
 Our consistent goal is to help you successfully move through this transition from student to professional.
-If you have any questions about this issue, please consult with your primary supervisor or the Training Director.
+If you have any questions about this issue, please consult with one of your delegated supervisors or the Training Director.